-The success of our entity class-based information extraction approach is due to two factors: First, our use of a rule-based approach to information extraction (i.e., use of lists and context rules for each entity class of interest) makes it possible to capture much of the jargon, abbreviations and acronyms present in military-style chat.
+We have demonstrated the accurate extraction of entity class data (e.g., data pertaining to air mission, air defense and missile entities) from military chat rooms using MITRE's Alembic information extraction system.
+The success of our approach is due to two factors: First, our use of a rule-based approach to information extraction (i.e., use of lists and context rules for each entity class of interest) makes it possible to capture much of the jargon, abbreviations and acronyms present in military-style chat.
 Second, the nature of the chat itself, which was cooperative and focused, thus allowing us to use the heuristic that one chat message would be focused on describing a single event.

-We have developed a Java-based research prototype that supports chat exploitation by providing a capability to store, process and display chat and the results of performing information extraction on chat.
-A basic set of entity classes have been developed which have proven useful in gathering information concerning events of interest, and we plan both to expand this set of entity classes and to make use of them in finding related events in other chat rooms.
+We have developed a Java-based software system that supports chat exploitation by providing a capability to store, process and display chat and the results of performing information extraction on chat.
+We have developed a basic set of entity classes which have proven useful in gathering information concerning events of interest, and we plan both to expand this set of entity classes and to make use of them in finding related events in other chat rooms.
+Central to this system is the development of tailored views of chat based on user-specified preferences, giving the system the means to deliver to the users only the chat alerts specific to their interests.
+The advantage of having a list of these alerts automatically generated is that the user is less likely to miss an important event while taking a quick break or having his attention focused on another chat room.